Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, ranging from child custody to property division, can often lead to protracted and emotionally taxing legal battles.
-Traditional litigation, while structured and enforceable, tends to be adversarial, public, and often costly.
-Family dispute arbitration emerges as a compelling alternative that emphasizes confidentiality, expediency, and mutual resolution.
+Traditional litigation, while structured and enforceable, tends to be adversarial, public, and often costly. family dispute arbitration emerges as a compelling alternative that emphasizes confidentiality, expediency, and mutual resolution.
 This method involves selecting a neutral arbitrator who facilitates an agreement between parties outside of court proceedings, fostering an environment conducive to constructive negotiation and lasting solutions.

 Legal Framework Governing Arbitration in Pennsylvania